Model#

 1) "model_1.ml_model"

-To delete the ML model in the Orchestrator
+To delete the ML model in the Orchestrator, we provide self Model name

 # Set the Model source name